glahitette/kubernetes/CKA training/Build a k8s cluster with kubeadm.md

 ```
 kubectl get nodes
 ```
-## Join the Worker Nodes to the Cluster
+### Join the Worker Nodes to the Cluster
-In the control plane node, create the token and copy the kubeadm join command (NOTE:The join command can also be found in the output from kubeadm init command):
+In the control plane node, create the token and copy the kubeadm join command:
 ```
 kubeadm token create --print-join-command
 ```
-In both worker nodes, paste the kubeadm join command to join the cluster.
-Use sudo to run it as root:
+In worker nodes, paste the `kubeadm join` command to join the cluster, as root:
 ```
 sudo kubeadm join ...
 ```